MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 2. Select **Add New** from the command bar.

 3. Review the different indicator types available in the Types dropdown.
-Then select domain-name.
+Then select **domain-name**.
 Enter your initials in the Domain box.
 An example would be fmg.com.

 4. For the threat type, select **malicious-activity**.